-Net cash used in operating activities was \$224.9 million, \$183.9 million, and \$157.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Net cash used in operating activities was \$324.2 million, \$224.9 million, and \$183.9 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 The use of cash in these periods resulted primarily from our losses from operations, as adjusted for non-cash charges for stock-based compensation, and changes in our working capital accounts.
-Net cash used in the year ended December 31, 2022 increased from prior years predominately due to escalated clinical trial related activity.
+Net cash used in the year ended December 31, 2023 increased from prior years predominately due to the build out of our commercial operations in anticipation of our potential commercial launch.